-- Your gestures are roughly in the center of the camera's view.
+- Your gestures are roughly in the center of the camera view.

-- You are close enough that a significant number of pixels are affected by the gesture.
+- You are close enough to the camera that your gesture affects a significant number of pixels.

 The setup in this example preview is acceptable:

-It does not matter if the camera is the right way up as long as it remains consistent.
+It does not matter if the camera is the correct way up as long as its position remains consistent.
 For best results, ensure that:

 - There is not too much activity happening in the background.

-- There is good lighting and a good view of the subject.
+- There is good lighting and the camera has a good view of the subject.

 - Your arms are in the picture even when they are extended.

-When you are happy with the positioning of the camera and the lighting either close the window or press ctrl-c at the console to exit the preview app.
+When you are happy with the positioning of the camera and the lighting, either close the preview window or press ctrl-c at the console to exit the preview app.

 Teaching by example

-An AI is only as good as its data!
-When we train an AI we teach it by example – in this case you are giving it one set of pictures with your hands up and another set with your hands down.
+An AI is only as good as its data.
+When we train an AI, we teach it by example.
+In this case, you are giving the AI one set of pictures with your hands up and another set of pictures with your hands down.
 Each frame of video is one of these pictures.

-Ideally the AI learns that the principle difference between these sets of pictures is the position of your hands.
-However, depending on the examples it might learn to recognise coincidental things, such as:
+Ideally the AI learns that the principal difference between the two sets of pictures is the position of your hands.
+However, the AI might learn to recognize other things, for example:

-- The angle with which you are leaning, as people tend to lean back slightly when raising their hands while seated.
+- The angle at which you are leaning.
+This is because people often lean back slightly when they are seated and raising their hands.

-- The overall lighting is brighter or dimmer, if your raised hands cast a shadow on the camera.
+- The overall lighting is brighter or dimmer.
+This is because your raised hands might cast a shadow on the camera when you raise them.

-- Whether someone in the background is working in word or watching youtube, if their monitor is visible and they happened to change when you did.
+- If someone in the background is working in Word or watching YouTube, their monitor might change.

 - Record the same variations without the gesture.
 Try to do the same actions but with your hands down.
-This teaches the neural network that the chief difference between the cheering and not cheering is the position of your hands and nothing else.
+This teaches the neural network that the chief difference between cheering and not cheering is the position of your hands, and nothing else.

-- Record random things you want ignored.
+- Record random things that you want the nueral network to ignore.
 These can include things like scratching your head, standing up and walking away, jumping up and down, hiding, and covering the camera.

-Above all, be consistent.
-If you are teaching the network to detect your hands in the air, keep them up there in every frame of the "hands in the air" recording.
-Vary the position and angle but do not take them all the way down and then put them up again, or you will include frames that look just like the "hands down" frames.
-This will force the network to assume the difference in those cases is, for example how your clothing is folded, or the reflection of light on your glasses.
+The most important thing is to be consistent.
+If you are teaching the network to detect your hands in the air, keep them up there in every frame of the hands in the air recording.
+Vary the position and angle of your hands, but do not lower them all the way down and then put them up again.
+If you do, you will include frames that look just like the hands down frames.
+This means that the network will assume that the difference is, for example, how your clothing is folded or how lights reflect off your glasses.

-If you are using a Raspberry Pi Zero or SSH / VNC, the live preview window can drop the frame rate during recording below 30fps.
-That means that less data is collected, which is a bad thing.
-Run this command in the terminal before entering further commands to ensure recording runs as close to 30fps as possible:
+If you are using a Raspberry Pi Zero, or SSH or VNC, the live preview window can drop the frame rate during recording below 30fps.
+This means that less data is collected, which is a bad thing.
+To ensure recording is as close as possible to 30fps, run the following command in the terminal before entering further commands:

-If you keep the preview window open during training you will notice that the lighting and color balance fluctuates rapidly.
-This is intentional!
-The camera exposure and white balance is set randomly for each frame during training.
-This technique, which is a variant of domain randomization, shows lots of variance in something that might otherwise trick or confuse the AI (in this case, lighting and color balance).
-It is actually more common to artificially add this to the data at training time, but this is not covered here.
+If you keep the preview window open during training, notice that the lighting and color balance fluctuates rapidly.
+This fluctuation is intentional because the camera exposure and white balance are set randomly for each frame during training.
+This technique, which is a variant of domain randomization, shows lots of variances in something that might otherwise trick or confuse the AI: in this case, lighting and color balance.
+It is more common to artificially add this variance to the data at training time, but this is beyond the scope of this guide.

 Follow these steps to record your data:

 Record some actions with your hands in the air.
-When you run the following command, it will count down from three and then record you for 15 seconds:
+When you run the following command, it will count down from three and then records you for 15 seconds:

-python record.py example/yeah 15Suggested actions: wave your hands in the air like you are cheering.
-Lean left and right while doing so.
+python3 record.py example/yeah 15Suggested actions: waving your hands in the air like you are cheering, lean left and right while doing so.
 Turn left and right.
 Lean forwards and backwards.
-Keep your hands pumping in the air above your head like a lunatic the whole time.
+Keep your hands pumping in the air above your head the whole time.

-Record the same behavior, but with your hands down after entering this command:
+Enter this command, then record the same behavior, but with your hands down:

-- Record some random activities that you want the network to ignore and therefore not be surprised by after entering this command:
+- Enter this command, then record some random activities that you want the network to ignore so that these actions will not surprise the network:

-After these steps you will have three files of similar size that contain the three types of data that you recorded, as shown after running the command here:
+After you have followed these steps, you will have three files of similar size that contain the three categories of gesture data that you recorded.
+To view the files, run the command:

 $ ls -lh example/